jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-13/chapter-19.md

-+++
+---
+heading: "Chapters 8-11"
+title: "Is Tax Farming Or Commission Better?"
+linkTitle: "Chapter 8"
+weight: 14
-title= "Is tax farming or commission better?" description= "THE managing of the revenues by commission is like the conduct of a good father of a family, who collects his own rents himself with economy and order" date= 2015-09-24 author= "Montesquieu" image= "/covers/spirit.jpg" linkb= "/research/montesquieu/spirit-of-the-laws/book-13/chapter-16" linkbtext= "Chapter 16-18" linkf= "/research/montesquieu/spirit-of-the-laws/book-14" linkftext= "Book 14"
+description: "The managing of the revenues by commission is like the conduct of a good father of a family, who collects his own rents himself with economy and order"
-+++
+image: "/covers/spirit.jpg"
+icon: "/icons/mont.png"
+---

 THE managing of the revenues by commission is like the conduct of a good father of a family, who collects his own rents himself with economy and order.
 It:
 - allows the prince to press or retard the levy of the taxes, either according to his own wants or to those of his people